oss-generic/process/docs/CodingStandards.md

 # Coding Standards

-Note that some projects might have addition guidelines for the languages they use.
+Note that some projects might have additional guidelines for the languages they use.

 * C#
 * CSS